 Watch Jim Carrey’s famous scene from the film:

-Laura Braune Smyer is a contributing writer to this piece for 30A.com
+SARAH HANLEY is a 30A local and contributing writer to 30A.com.
+Laura Braune Smyer is a contributing writer to this piece.